 EPS can be made in various densities, with a compressive strength of up to 8,640 pounds/feet and a flexural strength of up to 10,800 pounds/feet.
 Although EPS is made up of 98% air and is extremely light, it is potent.
 Add in the fact that EPS insulation R-value is superior to XPS insulation R-value due to its laminated poly facer application to board for increased durability and impact resistance, and you have yet another incentive to pick EPS.

 In real-world applications, EPS is a superb insulating product.
-This testing technique, comparable to XPS.
+This testing technique is comparable to XPS.
 EPS is an excellent insulation solution for most applications, including walls, roofs, and below-grade applications, because it provides a high R-value at a reasonable price.

 Learn more about the numerous types of insulation the Styrene Insulation Industry (SII) offers and how they can be used in your next project by clicking here.
 Alternatively, you can contact one of our representatives by clicking here to discuss your project’s requirements.